-Greater Melbourne's sewerage has provided Melburnians with world-class sanitation for over 100 years, protecting public health and the environment.
-Find out how.
+Our sewerage system has provided world-class sanitation for over 100 years, protecting public health and the environment.

 - 400 kilometres of sewers